They Robbed Banks : The Story of Bonnie and Clyde…

 Here is the story of Bonnie and Clyde.

-Bonnie and Clyde is a part myth, part true biopic of those infamous violent robbers from the early 1930s… Bonnie Parker and Clyde Barrow.
-And the Barrow Gang.
-The film heralding a new kind of film making with the film showing scenes of a more explicit sexual and violent nature.
+Bonnie and Clyde is a part myth, the part true biopic of those infamous violent robbers from the early 1930s… Bonnie Parker and Clyde Barrow and the Barrow Gang.
+The film heralding a new kind of film making with the film showing scenes of a more explicitly sexual and violent nature.

-The film starting with an eerie sepia Warner Bros emblem, followed by a silent slide show punctuated only with the chilling click.
+The film starts with an eerie sepia Warner Bros emblem, followed by a silent slide show punctuated only with the chilling click.
 This as we see each new photo of Bonnie, Clyde and other pertinent characters in this tale.
-These photographs showing “Bonnie” and “Clyde” from babies to as the pair are seen in the final prologue, the film talent playing them, in character.
+These photographs showing “Bonnie” and “Clyde” from babies to as the pair are seen in the final prologue, the film talent playing them in character.

-She’s kind of intrigued by him, and his audacity.
-So she dresses and goes to join him.
+Bonnie is kind of intrigued by him and his audacity.
+She dresses and goes to join him.
 As their fates merge, she finds out he’s not out to steal the car as she suspected, as the pair fall into a slow, sexy flirtation.
-With him confessing he’s just out of jail for armed robbery, and reading her like a book.
-Which fascinates and intrigues her.
-And tells her his job, he robs banks.
-Which she seems quite excited by asking him pointed questions, as she’s girlishly coy on over a soda.

-Hoping to seduce this almost stranger, she’s saddened to find out that he isn’t able to perform in bed and makes to leave.
+Hoping to seduce this almost stranger, she’s saddened to find out that he isn’t able to make love and makes to leave.
 Still understanding her, without knowing her he believes correctly that she responds to flattery and that she wants the good things in life.
-And Clyde tells her can give her all that she wants, this new life appealing to her.
-With Bonnie appearing bored with her then routine as she knows it.
+Clyde tells her can give her all that she wants, this new life appealing to her.
+Bonnie appearing bored with her then routine as she knows it.

 Clyde is implicated in this crime, and he’s identified by his photograph.
 After these events hit the newspapers, he is identified, but not the others.
 He appears tormented with regard to the implications for Bonnie.
 Clyde encourages the unidentified Bonnie to return home, this leading to a big decision for Bonnie…